illustration of cervix positions with arrows

 It can take a bit of practice to find your cervix.
 The first few times, you might want to try when you’re not ovulating.
 It’s easier to find then, and you’ll get a better idea of what you’re looking for.

-You should avoid checking your cervix after having sex, as it can move depending on your level of sexual arousal, so it won’t give you an accurate picture.
+You should avoid checking your cervix after sex, as it can move depending on your level of sexual arousal, so it won’t give you an accurate picture.
 It’s best to get into the habit of checking it at the same time every day, using the same position.

 Cervix positions during your cycle